 5. Data entry services

-Fast typing skills and an eye for detail are essential attributes for anyone interested in getting into the data entry business.
 If you possess those qualities and have access to a computer with a good keyboard, you can try data entry work as a second income.
 There are many companies looking for data entry workers, and most of these offer the opportunity for you to set your own hours.

-This sort of work can be mentally draining if you do it for a long time, but it's a flexible option as a second income, and you can reinvest the profits to pursue other business options too.
+This sort of work can be mentally draining if you do it for a long time, but it's a flexible option as a second income, and you can reinvest the profits to pursue other business options, too.

 - Creative side hustles that pay: Ideas for every entrepreneur